-Tumoi Nandi Hills Oolong is a rather unusual oolong that has a profile that is mineral and stony.
+Tumoi Nandi Hills Oolong is a rather unusual oolong that has a profile that is stony, with a lovely creamy aftertaste.
 Grown around Nandi Hills at an altitude of over 2,000 metres by the Tumoi Teas Cooperative without the use of pesticides; it is processed using traditional orthodox tea production methods.
-This Tumoi Nandi Hills Oolong is from the summer 2017 harvest.
+This Tumoi Nandi Hills Oolong is from the August 2021 harvest.

 Unlike our Purple Green tea from Tumoi, this one does not come from the new purple cultivar.
 Instead, a more conventional tea plant (also used for the Tumoi Nandi Hills Green and Tumoi Nandi Hills Black) is used to produce an oolong with a profile that has a prominent mineral aspect.
 This oolong definitely has more appeal to fans of mineral and stony, lightly oxidised teas from Darjeeling rather than the more floral and fruity oolongs.